Waboodoo/HTTP-Shortcuts/docs/scripting.md

 Additionally, you'll find an option in the app's settings (labeled "Global Scripting") that allows you to run code before the execution of every shortcut, which can be used to define shared functions.

-Most of the [JavaScript's built-in functionalities](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) can be used normally, e.g., to manipulate [Strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) or [Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
-Additionally, the app has some functions and utlities built in for convenience, all of which are documented below.
+Most of [JavaScript's built-in functionalities](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) can be used normally, e.g., to manipulate [Strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) or [Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+Additionally, the app has some functions and utilities built in for convenience, all of which are documented below.

 Using these code blocks, there are a number of things you can achieve.
 See the [examples](#examples) below for inspiration.